 “S-Still,” I stutter, feeling anger well within me, “You don’t have to be here.
 You should leave.
 Haven’t you fucked over my life enough already?”

-I know it’s unwise to yell at a goddess, but my anger is swiftly boiling over.
+I know it’s unwise to yell at a goddess, but my rage is swiftly boiling over.
 I guess I don’t truly have much to lose; only my life, which at this point, I suppose isn’t worth that much.

 “I haven’t the slightest clue of what you speak of,” she raises her eyebrow.